daisy/epubcheck-website/src/docs/user/cli.md

 - Unzip the downloaded zip file
 - From the command line go to the unpacked folder with the command `cd /path/to/epubcheck-x.y.z/`
 - Launch the command `java -jar epubcheck.jar --version`
-- If everything goes correctly the command will return the EPUBcheck vesion
+- If everything goes correctly the command will return the EPUBcheck version

 **Note:**
 > EPUBcheck is not a software to install: the unpacked folder can be moved freely in your file system.